mlevison/APR-Markdown-Export/post/why-use-an-agile-coach/index.md

 categories:
   - "agile"
 coverImage: "photodune-4994790-whistle-xs.jpg"
+excerpt: 'With a single team you can bootstrap without too much trouble.
+Even then a good coach will'
 ---

 ![whistle - image licensed from Photodune](src/content/blog/why-use-an-agile-coach/images/photodune-4994790-whistle-xs.jpg)Occasionally, I’m asked why should you use an Agile Coach.
 I’ve read a book or taken a CSM course.
 It seems pretty easy.
 So why would I want to hire a coach?